Aldwych tube station: Planning

 In 1903, the GNP&BR sought permission for a branch from Piccadilly Circus to run under Leicester Square, Strand, and Fleet Street and into the City of London.
 The branch would have passed and interchanged with the already approved Strand station, allowing travel on the GNP&BR from Strand in three directions.
 The deliberations of the Royal Commission on London Traffic prevented parliamentary consideration of the proposal, which was withdrawn.

-In 1905, with the Royal Commission's report about to be published, the GNP&BR returned to Parliament with two bills for consideration.
+In 1905, with the royal commission's report about to be published, the GNP&BR returned to Parliament with two bills for consideration.
 The first bill revived the 1903 proposal for a branch from Piccadilly Circus to the City of London, passing and interchanging with Strand station.
 The second proposed an extension and relocation of Strand station to the junction of Strand and Surrey Street.
 From there the line was to continue as a single tunnel under the River Thames to Waterloo.
 The first bill was again delayed and withdrawn.
-Of the second, only the relocation of Strand station was permitted.
+Of the second, it became the Great Northern, Piccadilly and Brompton Railway (Various Powers) Act 1905 (5 Edw.
+7. c. clxiii), but only the relocation of Strand station was permitted.